 - Fertilize with Moon Dust™ and Super Charged Moon Juice™ together to promote vigorous growth on newly treated plants.
 Healthy plants are your best defense against pest infestations.

 If you’ve been asking yourself, “what’s eating my plants?” then stop by any Moon Valley Nurseries location and speak with our nursery pros.
 We will equip you with the materials and knowledge to protect your yard from caterpillars and other pests.

 Trees to Plant This Fall

-- Their leaves turn a vibrant red-orange color in the fall and the new growth has a bright red hue, earning the name, “Red Push”
+- Their leaves turn a vibrant red-orange color in the fall and the new growth has a bright red hue as it comes in, earning the tree's name, “Red Push”.